bootdotdev/blog/content/computer-science/computer-science-books.md

 Useful review:

-> “Every day I code, I apply a lesson I learnt from this book.
-It has helped a lot.”
+> "Every day I code, I apply a lesson I learnt from this book.
+It has helped a lot."
 >
 > – [Elijah Oyekunle](https://www.goodreads.com/review/show/2338257285?book_show_action=true&from_review_page=1), a Goodreads reviewer.